Scott Grimes: Career

 Grimes started acting at an early age.
-In 1984, at the age of 13, he co-starred with Mickey Rooney in a made-for-TV holiday movie titled It Came Upon the Midnight Clear.
-In 1985, he appeared in an episode of the Twilight Zone called "Little Boy Lost."
+In 1984, at the age of 13, he co-starred with Mickey Rooney in a made-for-TV Christmas movie titled It Came Upon the Midnight Clear.
+In 1985, he appeared in an episode of the Twilight Zone called "Little Boy Lost".

-Grimes also began singing in childhood, and in March 1986 appeared on a Bob Hope TV special Bob Hope's Royal Command Performance from Sweden, singing "Somewhere Over The Rainbow."
-The special was taped in Sweden with the King Carl XVI Gustaf and Queen Silvia in attendance.
-In 1987, he performed as a guest vocalist on the Time album by Richard Carpenter of The Carpenters, where Carpenter thanked the 15-year-old Grimes for his "spirited" performance on the song "That's What I Believe", commenting in the liner notes, "I believe young Scott to have quite a future in music."
+Grimes also began singing in childhood, and in March 1986 appeared on a Bob Hope TV special Bob Hope's Royal Command Performance from Sweden, singing "Somewhere Over The Rainbow".
+The special was taped in Sweden with King Carl XVI Gustaf and Queen Silvia in attendance.
+In 1987, he performed as a guest vocalist on the Time album by Richard Carpenter of the Carpenters, where Carpenter thanked the 15-year-old Grimes for his "spirited" performance on the song "That's What I Believe", commenting in the liner notes, "I believe young Scott to have quite a future in music."
 Grimes' first music album, Scott Grimes was released by A&M Records in 1989, with the single "I Don't Even Mind" produced by Carpenter.
 In 2005, he released his second album, Livin' on the Run, and in 2010 his third, Drive.

 During the 1986–1987 TV season, Grimes played Jack Randall on the CBS sitcom Together We Stand, which was revamped and retitled Nothing is Easy during its only season on the air.
 In 1987, Grimes voiced Pinocchio in the dark animated film Pinocchio and the Emperor of the Night.
 In 1988, he appeared with Dwayne Hickman, Connie Stevens, and her daughter Tricia Leigh Fisher in the TV movie Bring Me the Head of Dobie Gillis; Grimes, Hickman, Stevens, and Fisher also appeared on the All-Star Super Password Special with Bert Convy.
 He had also guest starred on the NBC sitcom Wings.
-He is also known for his 1987 recurring role on Who's the Boss as Alyssa Milano's character's love interest, Chad McCann and his regular appearances in the 1994–2000 series Party of Five as Will McCorkle.
+He is also known for his 1987 recurring role on Who's the Boss as Alyssa Milano's character's love interest Chad McCann, and his regular appearances in the 1994–2000 series Party of Five as Will McCorkle.

 Grimes appeared as Sergeant Donald Malarkey in the HBO mini series Bands of Brothers in 2001.